LucilleHuang/Books_and_Library_Database_Project/README.md

 # Books_and_Library_Database_Project
+Project in progress, will be completed by Dec.
+23, 2021

 This project contains: <br />
 1. A command-line client application <br />
 2. An entity-relationship design to model the data <br />